Around the Rezzie

 On leaving the picnic area, using the same route by which we’d arrived, there’s a short ascent to reach the road that skirts the Northumberland side of the reservoir – known as School Lane.

-Turning left, downhill, there’s just under half-a-mile to walk on the road (where the birdsong was intense with many species identifiable) to reach a grassy, restricted byway.
-This excellent permissive footway is indicated by a roadside fingerpost but, for some reason, remains unmarked on the latest OS map.
+After turning left, downhill, there’s just under half-a-mile to walk on the road to reach a grassy, restricted byway, marked by a roadside fingerpost.
+Although it’s marked clearly on Plotaroute’s OS map overlay, for some strange reason it’s missing on the actual OS map.

-Over the next mile, the trail ascends 200 ft across farmland to reach the lane at Esper Shields (a skylark, a lapwing and a red kite all flew around and above us in their own distinctive way).
-On reaching the lane we observed that the byway seems to be an extension of the Coal Road that continues NW in the direction of Slaley Hall.
+Over the next mile, the trail ascends 200 ft across farmland to reach the lane at Esper Shields.
+A skylark and lapwing flew above and around us noisily while a red kite soared silently doing its own thing.
+On reaching the lane we observed that this un-mapped but otherwise well-indicated byway is an extension of the Coal Road that continues NW in the direction of Slaley Hall.

 Wisely, Diane kept her opinions of the route choice to herself.
 Once we’d regained the track, and were able to make decent progress again, I spent a good ten minutes trying to justify myself.
 I think it fell on deaf ears though.
 Almost as soon as I’d stopped talking we arrived at our first encounter with the B6306 (3 miles) and crossed into Slaley Forest.